Incenteev/ParameterHandler/README.md

 old parameters unless you've also removed them from the dist version.

-If the old parameter is no longer present (maybe because it has been renamed and remove already), no parameters are overwritten.
+If the old parameter is no longer present (maybe because it has been renamed and removed already), no parameters are overwritten.
 You don't need to remove obsolete parameters from the rename map once they have been renamed.

 Warning: This parameters handler will overwrite any comments or spaces into